-Thicker sebum combined with dead skin cells can clog the pores however, and this can cause blackheads.
-A blackhead, or comedo, can have a black or a white dot.
-Those with a white tip are deeper and can close off the entire pore.
+Thicker sebum combined with dead skin cells can clog the pores, however, and this can cause blackheads.
+A blackhead, or comedo, can have a black or a white spot.
+Those with a white spot are deeper and can close off the entire pore.
 In addition, there is a keratosis (scaling over) of the excretory duct of the sebaceous gland, which further clogs up the pore.
 The sebaceous glands contain bacteria that convert the sebum into fatty acids.
-Due to the accumulated sebum and the irritating fatty acids, the clogged sebaceous glandular follicle expands further and further and eventually tears open.
+Due to the accumulated sebum and the irritating fatty acids, the clogged sebaceous gland follicle expands further and further and eventually bursts open.
 The irritants enter the adjacent skin and cause inflammation, resulting in acne, i.e. spots and pimples.

-The onset and worsening of acne can also be influenced by:
+The occurrence of acne or its worsening can also be influenced by:

 - Hormonal factors (menstruation and pregnancy);